Ancient maritime history: General principles

 The earliest seafaring is presumed to have developed in the "nursery" areas of Island Southeast Asia (ISEA) and the Mediterranean.
 Both ISEA and the Mediterranean had a warm climate and, particularly in the former, large numbers of intervisible islands; both assisted early seafarers.
 Water transport also developed on major rivers, such as the Nile.

-The first watercraft are likely to have been rafts, as these make less demands on the woodworking skills of pre-neolithic builders.
+The first watercraft are likely to have been rafts, as these make fewer demands on the woodworking skills of pre-neolithic builders.
 Rafts or hide-covered boats (e.g. coracle) have a low probability of surviving in an archaeological site; there are historical instances of rafts being dismantled after use and the components being used for other purposes, further reducing the chances of archaeological survival.
 Therefore, maritime transport has to be inferred from evidence such as human migration which cannot have been carried out by land, even in cases of lowered sea levels due to extensive glaciation.
-Other presumed evidence of water transport has proved problematical.
+Other presumed evidence of water transport has proved problematic.
 Excavated bones of pelagic fish species (such as tuna) have been erroneously interpreted as demonstrating deep-sea fishing.
 Prior to fish stocks being reduced by commercial fishing, these species have been readily caught where deep water exists close to the shoreline.

 The invention (or adoption) of the sail is believed to have happened quite late in the prehistory of maritime transport, coinciding with other changes in the process of neolithicisation.
 Iconographic evidence of sail in Egypt dates to the late fourth millennium BC, and there is suggestive evidence in the eastern Mediterranean and the Persian Gulf in the late third millennium BC.
 These advances in water transport are broadly contemporaneous with wheeled transport pulled by draught animals (examples c.
 3000-2000 BC).
 The invention of new forms of transport technology, both at sea and on land, have posed questions about relationships between the processes that have come into play with each development.